aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 - **Managing admission desks**.
 Cinema tickets, event passes, travel itineraries, and other similar documents may have unique barcodes to get verified, in this way, facilitating and speeding up various admission processes.
 Moreover, this technology allows reducing printing costs.
 - **Storing business and personal data**.
 Nowadays, barcodes and specifically, QR codes, are widely used to store information about organizations and persons.
 In many cases, such barcode labels can be read simply by a smartphone and provide quick and simple access to information for any user.

-## **Symbology Definition**
+## **Barcode Type Definition**
-Barcode symbology defines the way of encoding information in a barcode image.
-Each barcode symbology relies on a unique way of encoding data characters.
+Barcode types define the way of encoding information in a barcode image.
+Each of them relies on a unique way of encoding data characters.

 **One-dimensional (1D)**, or linear, barcodes represent data by varying the width and spacing of parallel lines.
 In general, a linear barcode is composed of a leading margin, start character, message characters, check character (if any), stop character, and a trailing margin.
 Based on this framework, all known symbologies define their own encoding principles.
 In 1D barcodes, bars represent the binary digits, 0 and 1, that may constitute various sequences to encode numbers and then get processed by a digital unit.